akshay-rajan/notes/ICP.md

 ***Internet Identity (II)*** is a secure and advanced form of cryptographich authentication by the Internet Computer.
 It can be integrated with dApps, and helps secure the user identity.

+**Candid** is a language which allows communication between canisters in different languages.
+It is an Interface Description Language (IDL) with the primary purpose to describe the public interface of a service (program).
+They allow us to interact with the service directly from the CLI, through a web based frontend, or programmatically.

 ## Terminology